St Joseph's Church, Gateshead

-St Joseph's Church is a Catholic church in Gateshead, England.
+St Joseph's Church is a Catholic church in Gateshead, in the county of Tyne and Wear, England.

 History

 Prior to the establishment of the Parish of St. Joseph's and the construction of St. Joseph's church in 1859, there had been no Catholic Church for the Catholic community in Gateshead.

 Gateshead was once the dwelling place for the Venerable Bede.
 In his Historia ecclesiastica gentis Anglorum (The Ecclesiastical History of the English People), he mentions a certain Utta, the illustrious abbot of the Monastery of Gateshead.
 This influential monastery was in existence until the dissolution of the monasteries, after which the estate came into the possession of the Riddell family.
 Mass was said (in secret) in the chapel of the estate and it was there that the Rev. John Ingram was martyred for daring to fulfill his priestly functions in front of the Riddell's mansion just near the church of the Trinity on Gateshead High Street on 25 July 1594.

 The Chapel on the Riddell's estate continued to be served by priests until it was pillaged and burnt in the year 1746 along with their mansion.
 For one hundred years Gateshead was without a Catholic church, chapel or priest, until St. Joseph's was built in 1859.

 It was in 1850 that Bishop Hogarth appointed Father Betham, a curate of St. Andrew's Church, Newcastle, to make preparations for starting a parish in Gateshead.
 He proceeded to send a letter to 'the faithful Catholics of the parish of Gateshead’, asking them, among other things, to start a fund for the building of a church.
 He described himself in the letter as parish priest elect of Gateshead and the parish officially started in 1851 when Father Betham took up residence at 51 St. Catherine Terrace.
 The first name of the parish was Our Lady and St. Wilfrid's, and the temporary chapel was in the top story of a warehouse in Hillgate.